Can you plug your RV into your dryer outlet?

 Extension cords lose power.
 The longer the cord and the smaller the wire, the more power you lose.
 The reason extension cords lose power is because of voltage loss.
 The resistance from the wire decreases the voltage.

 Voltage loss can actually be a major problem.
 If the voltage drops too low (below 108 volts), that’s called a voltage brownout, and that can cause blown breakers and fried equipment in your RV.
-I discussed voltage brownouts in my post about EMS surge protectors for RVs.
 So if you only have 115 volts at your dryer outlet, then you can’t afford to lose many volts along your extension cord, see?

 The solution is simple.
 Don’t plug multiple cords together.
 Use the shortest extension cord with the biggest gauge of wire possible.